Identichips

 The chip can be read by scanners worldwide, and all vets, rescue centres, dog wardens and animal charities will own these scanners.

-We strongly recommend have you animal identichipped for peace of mind-helping to prevent loss, theft and identichipping is, of course, essential for any foreign travel.
+We strongly recommend have you animal identichipped for peace of mind-helping to prevent loss, theft, for any foreign travel and to keep within the law.